Carson Sink: Carson Sink and Lone Rock working areas

 The Carson Sink and Lone Rock working areas are the northwest portion of both the Carson Sink and the US Naval Fallon Range Training Complex.
 The Lone Rock working area includes the Bravo-20 range, which has numerous targets for combat aircraft training.

 Lone Rock is in the middle of a Bravo-20 live bombing area.
 It is a solitary pinnacle of rock through the playa and it is held sacred by the Northern Paiute.

 History

-The Carson Sink was a deep portion of the Pleistocene water body Lake Lahontan, the lakebed of which is now the Lahontan Basin.

-The Carson Trail, used during the California Gold Rush across the Lahontan Basin, included a section through the Forty Mile Desert to the first drinkable water on the Carson River.
-The Carson Sink station of the Pony Express was built in March 1860.